sxlxc/Hakyllsite/posts/connectivity_cut.md

 ---
-title: Breaking vertex connectivity
+title: Min-cut for certain level of connectivity
 tags: alg, combinatorics, optmization,
 lang: en
 author: Yu Cong
 draft: true
+date: 2025-02-13
 ---

 As a natural generalization of min-cut, the following problem seems interesting to me,

 :::{.Problem #prob1}
-Given a graph $G=(V,E)$ which is $k$-connected.
-What is the minimum set of edges whose removal breaks $k$-vertex connectivity?
+Given a graph $G=(V,E)$ and an integer $k$.
+What is the minimum edge set whose removal breaks $k$-vertex connectivity?
 :::

 # Checking $k$-vertex connectivity